Callum Cooke: Bradford City

 He returned to Bradford City in July 2020, signing a permanent two-year contract.
 Cooke was released by the club at the end of the 2021–22 season.

 Hartlepool United

-In July 2022, following his departure from Bradford, Cooke decided to join League Two side Hartlepool United.
-In November 2022, Cooke scored his first Hartlepool goal in a 3–1 win against Harrogate Town in the FA Cup.
+On 6 July 2022, following his departure from Bradford, Cooke decided to join League Two side Hartlepool United on a two-year deal.
+Cooke scored his first Hartlepool goal in a 3–1 win against Harrogate Town in the FA Cup.
 He scored his first league goal on Boxing Day in 2022 which was a late 25-yard free kick in a 2–1 win at Rochdale.

+In September 2023, it was announced that Cooke would be ruled out for several months due to an ankle injury sustained in training.
+However, he returned to the Hartlepool side sooner than expected in November 2023 and was praised by Pools manager John Askey upon his return to the side.
+Cooke provided all three assists in a 3–1 away win against York City early in his return to action.
+He was released by Hartlepool United at the end of the 2023–24 season having made 76 appearances in his two seasons with the club, scoring 11 times.

+Morecambe

+On 15 January 2025, Cooke signed a six-month contract with League Two club Morecambe.